 Klein Tools began producing lineman tools in their Chicago blacksmith shop in 1857.
 The soon-to-follow Civil War (not their fault) demonstrated the critical need for rapid communication, and telegraph lines began to crisscross the United States.
 Telegraph lines were followed by telephone lines, then the electric light came, and linemen were pulling cable as fast as they could.
 Many of them were pulling and crimping with Klein tools.
 They still are.

 Today Klein tools are the preferred hand tool for professional electricians as well as a range of other trades.
-They have supplemented their product line over the years with smart accessories such as the classic Klein Canvas Bucket for tools and equipment and sturdy equipment bags made of vinyl for extreme durability.
+They have supplemented their product line over the years with smart accessories such as the classic Klein Canvas Bucket for tools and equipment and sturdy equipment bags featuring extreme durability.

 Klein produces the majority of their products in the US, and has seven production facilities across the country.
 While many companies are sending production away from the US as fast as they can, Klein continues to retool their existing facilities and open new ones.